Academic

 Construction

-The eight pieces showcase a range of construction techniques including boned bodices, full circle skirts, and precise pattern matching across seams to maintain print continuity.
+Eight pieces showcasing boned bodices, full circle skirts, and precise pattern matching across seams.
+Construction required careful planning to maintain print continuity at every seam line.

 Gallery